St. Thérèse teaches us that we not only have to surrender ourselves in prayer but that we will also be led to “surrender” our prayer.

 I can’t say that I frequently received consolations when making my thanksgivings after Mass; perhaps it is the time when I receive the least.
 However, I find this very understandable since I have offered myself to Jesus not as one desirous of her own consolation in His visit but simply to please Him who is giving Himself to me.

-This article is adapted from a chapter in Fr.
-Guibert’s book, Abandonment to God: The Way of Peace of St. Therese of Lisieux.
-It is available as an ebook or paperback from your local Catholic bookstore, or online at Sophia Institute Press.
+Editor’s Note: This article is adapted from a chapter in Fr.
+Guibert’s book, Abandonment to God: The Way of Peace of St. Therese of Lisieux, available from Sophia Institute Press.